farrimoh/HEVA/workflows/cg_paramopt/README.md

 The split between C++ and Python is intentional:

-- C++ keeps restart loading, relaxation-only Monte Carlo, per-sample observable export, and a small AA-translated `Initial_frame.dat` preparation binary
+- C++ keeps restart loading, relaxation-only Monte Carlo, per-sample observable export, and a small AA-translated `Initial_frame.dat` preparation binary that applies the CG-ParamOpt scaling/normalization step before writing a HEVA restart file
-- Python keeps trial-directory setup, initial-frame preparation orchestration, config generation, seed/output management, and AA-data preparation
+- Python keeps trial-directory setup, AA-translated initial-frame preparation orchestration, config generation, seed/output management, and AA-data preparation

-This keeps HEVA as the simulation backend while preserving the old workflow contract where it matters.
+This keeps HEVA as the simulation backend while preserving the historical workflow contract where it matters.

 ## What Was Added To HEVA